 Bodrum: A Quick Overview

-There’s a lot of history in this city.
-It was known as Halicarnassus in the days of Ancient Greece and was once home to the Tomb of Mausolus, one of the Seven Wonders of the Ancient World.
+This city has a long and storied past.
+It was originally known as Halicarnassus, when it was founded by the Ancient Greeks, and it once served as home to the legendary Tomb of Mausolus, one of the Seven Wonders of the Ancient World.

 Which Is Better For Beaches?

 Of course, if you’re heading to a Turkish coastal resort like Bodrum or Marmaris, it’s highly likely that you’ll want to spend some time down by the beach, soaking up the sun, dipping your toes in the sea, and appreciating the soft sands and scenic views of this special part of the world.